 Unless you have thousands of employees, statistics are useless to you.

-You have to protect individuals and treat people differently where needed, so you need individual data.
+You have to protect individuals and treat people differently where needed, so you need individual results.

-Having individual data means you can protect individuals, not just groups.
-A basic part of health and safety is that you are not allowed to treat everyone the same in risk management.
-You have to acknowledge that for some risks, some people may be more vulnerable than others and then make sure the most vulnerable are also protected.
 For example, it is decades-long established in law that an employer has to provide extra protection to someone with one eye rather than two as the potential outcome of an eye injury is not good either way, but is so much more severe if they lose their one good eye.
 The same is true with noise - some people with poor hearing can have a small additional loss in their hearing and it can have a major impact on their life whereas for others the same annual drop in ability will be negligible.
 Anonymised grouped data means the employer cannot comply with this basic duty.
-I would even go so far as to argue that anonymised group data is actually illegal.

 You know who can access the data if you have it.

-When screening providers say they and only they can see the data as only they can properly safeguard it, it is such utter nonsense as to be almost laughable.
-It's an entirely unjustified over-inflated sense of their own self-importance and also contains a clear implication that you are somehow less worthy.
-You are better at looking after your data than anyone else.
-As you may tell, this properly winds me up!
+Screening companies clearly need access to the data for ongoing testing so I am not arguing they shouldn’t have it, but when providers of audiometric testing say they and only they can see the results as only they can properly safeguard it, it is such utter nonsense as to be almost laughable.
+It's an entirely unjustified over-inflated sense of their own self-importance.

 Appoint one person in the company to manage the testing process and hold the data.
 And to repeat the information above, this must be separate from HR records.
 HR love to control all records relating to an employer but the HSE are very clear on this one that audiometry records must not be kept in the general personnel files.

 There is a specific page giving advice on storage of audiometric testing results here.